Factom-Asset-Tokens/FAT/FAQ.md

 court.
 It is most certainly admissible in the court of public opinion and social enforcement.

-### So, Why should I use FAT over Ethereum or Colored Coins?
+### So, Why should I use FAT over Ethereum or BTC Colored Coins?

 1. They are crazy affordable. ($0.001/KB vs \$2.86/KB & \$3.83/KB).
 We're
    talking over 1000% less expensive than the competition.